LuckyMachines/autoloop/README.md

 ## To do:

-- Add time based updates (currently only based on contract logic)
+- Add time based updates / cron jobs (updates currently only based on contract logic)